 More World Records for Hawaiʻi

-Did you know that Mauna Kea on the Big Island is the tallest sea mountain in the world and, if measured from the ocean bottom, is 4000 feet taller than Mt.
-Everest?
+Mauna Kea on the Big Island is the tallest sea mountain in the world: measured from the ocean bottom it stands 4,000 feet taller than Mt.
+Everest.
 More record-breaking trivia on the Big Island.